IntelLabs/rag-retrieval-study/README.md

 ### Reader evaluation

-ACLE evaluation is implemented in `run/eval.py`.
-The metrics are tailored to each dataset as outlined in the script.
+Accuracy on the QA task is implemented in run/eval.py.
+The evaluation code contains copies of functions from two RAG papers that previously used these datasets ([ALCE](https://github.com/princeton-nlp/ALCE) and [RAGGED](https://github.com/neulab/ragged)).

 For ASQA and QAMPARI, use the following command
 ```bash